JakubSlaby/Chirp/README.md

 - Customisable Loggers allow for custom processing
 - Default Unity console integration

+## Installation
+Best way to install Chirp is to download the latest package from [Releases](/releases), full souce code is included in the UnityPackage.
+Import the package in to your Unity project through Assets/Import Package/Custom Package.

 ## Usage
 Chirp Logger hooks up to the default unity `Debug.Log` methods but also allows you to use it's dedicated API.
 To start using Chirp, initialise it with the desired Loggers.